merely-useful/py-rse/index.md

     a Markdown file full of terms and definitions, and a Makefile with targets to check cross-references, compile packages, and so on.

-Some common criteria for creating projects are one per publication, one per deliverable piece of software, or one per team.
+Some common criteria for creating projects are one per publication,\index{project!scope}
+one per deliverable piece of software, or one per team.
 The first tends to be too small: